ibrahimkayan/My_Projects/Birdsong Evolution Simulator/README.md

 make
 ./evochirp

-## Guide
+// If the commands mentioned above does not work properly,
-If the commands mentioned above does not work properly, try to run it manually by required commands (You may apply the help of AI) and test the inputs manually.
+// try to run it manually by required commands (You may apply the help of AI) and test the inputs manually.